 Fun fact: Marie Sharp has been cultivating and making habanero pepper sauce for over 40 years in Belize.

-Well, for now these are the best habanero hot sauces that we know about.
+Well, for now these are the best habanero hot sauces that we have tried.
 I hope you found some new flavors to try out.
-If you have any recommendations for us to try, reach out on Twitter or Instagram!
+If you have any new recommendations for us to try, leave a comment below!

 I make my own pepper sauce with a blend of apple cider vinegar, red habaneros, ghost peppers and for extra heat carolyna reepers, then add either cherry preserves for the sugar for a bbq glaze...or Bonne MaMa intense apricot...the mix is a secret. it is extremely hot but bursts of flavor...and you dont need much.

 Interesting idea, using preserves for sweetness!
 We will DEFINITELY be trying that this year.

 Sunday 26th of April 2020

 How did Mary Sharps Habanero pepper sauce not make this list?

 Yeah that's a terrible oversight.
 Belizean Heat is wonderful stuff.